Where are they now? Every Man United Academy POTY since 2000

 We used to like Spector.
 We’re not sure why and can’t really remember if he was even any good or not.
 But Jonathan Spector is quite a cool name.

-Anyway, yes, the former US international was named Orlando City captain last season, only to be released at the end of the campaign after an injury-hit campaign.
+Anyway, yes, the former US international was named Orlando City captain in 2017-18, only to be released at the end of an injury-hit campaign.
+He retired in 2019.

-Another player who has had a promising career decimated by injury – albeit not to the same extent as Ben Collett – Rossi recently made a surprise return to Old Trafford after being invited to train with his former club by Ole Gunnar Solskjaer to regain fitness.
+Another player who has had a promising career decimated by injury – albeit not to the same extent as Ben Collett – Rossi was most recently seen playing for Serie B side SPAL.

 Admittedly the bar is not set particularly high, but Gibson went on to have the best United career of his predecessors on this list, winning a league title and two League Cups.

-Cathcart has gone on to establish himself as a reliable Premier League regular with Watford but never made a senior appearance for United.
+Cathcart went on to establish himself as a reliable Premier League regular with Watford, and bedrock of the Northern Ireland defence, but never made a senior appearance for United.

-He was, however, given the honour of being one of the 29 United players sent on loan to Royal Antwerp.
+He was, however, given the honour of being one of the many United players sent on loan to Royal Antwerp.

 Dat Guy, innit?